yuanho-0211/11401_CS203A/AssignmentIV/README_template.md

 - Observations: Choosing prime numbers for m increases dispersion and reduces collisions.

 ## Analysis
-- Reduce collisions: The polynomial hash can reduce collisions by using of p^i.
+- Reduce collisions:  Reduce collisions by using of p^i.
 - Choose number: In the formula, the choice of A and P affects dispersion and collisions.
 - Uniformity: The multiplication method can disperse consecutive keys, improving the uniformity of index distribution.
+- Prime number:Multiplying by a prime number can improve distribution and reduce collisions.

 ## Reflection
 1. Designing my own hash function allows for a deeper understanding of the concepts and the ability to connect them with classroom learning.
 2. By converting the formula into a program, I can quickly see the results and improve my design.
 3. Observing the uniformity and collisions helps me understand the strengths and weaknesses of my own design.
 4. Choosing A with more decimal places and choosing p as a prime number make the distribution more uniform,reducing the likelihood of collisions .
+5.I can design my own function to achieve a more uniform distribution by additionally multiplying by a prime number or using other method,such as addition, subtraction, multiplication, and division operations.